 - a.
 The City shall adopt appropriated budgets for the following funds - i.
 General Fund - ii.
 Parking Fund - iii.
 PC Replacement Fund - iv.
 Solid Waste Fund - v.
 Sewer Fund - vi.
 Water Fund - vii.
 Equipment Fund - b.
 All appropriated budgets shall be adopted annually. - c.
 All appropriations for annual operating budgets (exclusive of capital projects) shall lapse at fiscal year end unless encumbered by a City of Keene purchase order that is recorded in the Finance Department computer system on or before June 30th of any year, or as authorized by the City Manager in writing, on a case-by-case basis.
 Those encumbrances shall be reported to the City Council in an informational memorandum by July 15 of every year. - d.
 The City Council shall be presented with a budget for each of the funds that have an appropriated budget annually, and each shall be balanced. - e.
 The budget document shall provide projections of revenues and expenditures/expenses beyond the subject year. - f.
 Upon completion of any project, any residual funds shall be returned to the fund that provided the original appropriation. - g.
-The creation or elimination of city services contemplated in the proposed budget shall be highlighted in the City Manager's budget message. - III.
+Partner City Committee - i.
+For the Partner City Committee, general fund appropriations shall be accounted for and expended separately from donations and proceeds from fund raising activities. - ii.
+Each year, if the city council approves a general fund appropriation, that amount shall be transferred into a distinct non-lapsing account.
+The Partner City Committee is authorized to spend this appropriation, as well as the donations and proceeds from fund raising activities, for activities associated with their purpose, as defined in the city code.
+At year end, the balance remaining in the non-lapsing account funded by general fund appropriations shall be reviewed by city staff.
+To the extent that any balance remaining exceeds the total of the two most recent appropriations, the excess shall be returned to the general fund as surplus.

+- III.
 Environmentally Preferable Purchasing.
 To the greatest extent possible and within budgetary constraints, the City of Keene will consider life-time costs and environmental impacts when purchasing goods and services. - a.
-Practices will be developed, implemented and adhered to that will reduce waste by increasing product efficiency and effectiveness.

-- b.
-Products that minimize environmental impacts, toxins, pollution, and hazards to worker and community safety will be given preference to the greatest extent practicable.

-- c.
-To the greatest extent possible and within budgetary constraints, the City of Keene will purchase products that:

-- i. include recycled content,

-- ii. are durable and long-lasting,

-- iii. conserve energy and water,

-- iv. use agricultural fibers and residues,

-- v. reduce greenhouse gas emissions.
+Practices will be developed, implemented and adhered to that will reduce waste by increasing product efficiency and effectiveness. - b.
+Products that minimize environmental impacts, toxins, pollution, and hazards to worker and community safety will be given preference to the greatest extent practicable. - c.
+To the greatest extent possible and within budgetary constraints, the City of Keene will purchase products that: - i. include recycled content, - ii. are durable and long-lasting, - iii. conserve energy and water, - iv. use agricultural fibers and residues, - v. reduce greenhouse gas emissions. - d.

-- d.
 To the greatest extent possible and within budgetary constraints, the City of Keene will incorporate green building principles and practices into the planning, design, construction, management, renovation, operation, and demolition of all City facilities.